Can You Pay For Culinary School With Student Loans?

 Veteran and Military Funding

 The GI Bill® and other special grants can help those who have served and their families to pay for their higher education.
 If you’re active-duty military, a veteran, or a relative, you may be able to apply for funding through the Veterans Administration, the Yellow Ribbon Program, or the Military Spouse Career Advancement Accounts Program.
-The Department of Veterans Affairs in the determining body for any veteran education benefits.
+The Department of Veterans Affairs is the determining body for any veteran education benefits.
 For further information, you should reach out to the VA directly.

 Kadie Sardo, Boulder Culinary Arts Student